 We are the old folks in a young people’s Hostel, yet we fit right in.
 What “OK Hostel Madrid” lacks in amenities it more than makes up for in unabashed friendliness.
 We enjoyed a communal breakfast and then joined a donation only walking tour of the city.
-I will include below a link to the random images and videos of excellent street musicians and a church choir captured from the day.
+We enjoyed performances by the remarkable street musicians and a church choir.

 The second picture below is of the Royal Palace that dates to the 18th Century and is the largest in Western Europe, containing over 3,000 rooms and the largest collection of medieval armor in the world.